MaLeLabTs/SearchAndReplaceGenerator/README.md

 We are preparing a wiki to provide installation walkthrough and a brief guide.

-The provided engine is a developement release(1) that extends the work in our previous articles(2):
+The provided engine is a developement-research release(1) that extends the work in our previous articles(2):

 * Bartoli, De Lorenzo, Medvet, Tarlao, Inference of Regular Expressions for Text Extraction from Examples, IEEE Transactions on Knowledge and Data Engineering, 2016
 * Bartoli, De Lorenzo, Medvet, Tarlao, Can a machine replace humans in building regular expressions?
 A case study, IEEE Intelligent Systems, 2016